Home

 Serving Williamson, Travis, Bell, Burnet, Milam and other central Texas Counties.

 Free Telephone Consultations.
-Office Consultations for Divorce and Family Law Matters for only $100, which includes up to one hour of a face-to-face discussion of your legal problem in my Georgetown office.
+Office Consultations for Divorce and Family Law Matters for only $250, which includes up to one hour of a face-to-face discussion of your legal problem in my Georgetown office.

 Payment Plans Available for most legal problems handled.

-We represent clients in Williamson County, Travis County, Bell County, Burnet County, Milam County, and other counties in Texas.
+We represent clients in Williamson County, Travis County, Bell County, Burnet County, Milam County, and other counties in central Texas.

-Contact our Georgetown, Texas, office for representation in Georgetown, Round Rock, Cedar Park, Leander, Taylor, Austin, Hutto, Liberty Hill, Jarrell, Walburg, Weir, Andice, Jonah, Schwertner, Florence, Pflugerville, Fort Hood, Rockdale, Cameron, Temple, Killeen, Harker Heights, Belton, Copperas
+Contact our Georgetown, Texas, office for representation in Georgetown, Round Rock, Cedar Park, Leander, Taylor, Austin, Hutto, Liberty Hill, Jarrell, Walburg, Weir, Andice, Jonah, Schwertner, Florence, Pflugerville, Fort Hood, Rockdale, Cameron, Temple, Killeen, Harker Heights, Belton, Copperas Cove, Burnet, Bertram, Elgin, Thrall, Thorndale, Salado, Bartlett, Granger, Coupland, and other cities in Central Texas.

 Top